Partnership cultivates UW entrepreneurs’ ideas via $2 million seed fund

 Extension, UW System and WEDC Ideadvance Initiative is first such gap fund for UW entrepreneurs statewide

 MADISON, Wis.
-February, 13, 2014 –Extension will administer to help commercialize technology and ideas developed at UW campuses statewide.
+February, 13, 2014 –The University of Wisconsin System and the Wisconsin Economic Development Corp.
+(WEDC) have created a $2 million seed fund that UW-Extension will administer to help commercialize technology and ideas developed at UW campuses statewide.

 UW-Extension and its partners announced the Ideadvance Seed Fund today at a news conference in the State Capitol attended by Lt.
 Gov. Rebecca Kleefisch and other state officials.